hneutr/dotfiles/nvim/lex_todo.md

 - `lex.move`: support `dir to file`
   - put the content from each file in the directory into the destination file
 - make `archive` command to move `PATH` to `.archive/PATH`
-- open all `notes` mirrors for a given file
-  - bind to "<leader>oN", always open in new tab

 ----------------------------------------
 > [unit testing]()